The Alumni Office seeks to build an ongoing relationship with our former students and the wider community.

 If you wish to stop receiving communication from us and no longer want to be enrolled to the Alumni programme, you may request we stop using your data at any time.

 Whilst it is your right to request we delete your data from our system, we advise that you request that we make your data inactive.
 Our data is constantly updated by the Student Record System, and by making your profile inactive we can ensure that your contact preferences are honoured.

-In the event that you request the deletion of your data, any record of donations or Gift Aid will have to be retained as so we can meet our legal and operational obligations.
-We will take every step to delete or anonymise this data where possible.
+In the event that you request the deletion of your data, record of you being a student with us, your qualification and any record of donations or Gift Aid will have to be retained as so we can meet our legal and operational obligations.
+We will take every step to delete and anonymise this data where possible.

 Keeping your Information up to Date

 The quickest and easiest way for you to update your details with us is to use the online Update Forms.

 If you prefer, you can contact the Development and Alumni office by post, email or telephone.

 St Mary’s University

 We may adjust how we manage your data so as to provide the best and most appropriate service.
 All changes will be reflected in our Privacy Statement.
 If the changes are significant, we will ensure that this is communicated to you in line with your communication preferences.